 - 3.2.1 Unauthorised works to a listed building, non-compliance with a condition attached to a listed building consent and demolition of a building within a conservation area are criminal offences with significant consequences. - 3.2.2 The local planning authority can use legal powers to take enforcement action where there is a breach of planning rules, for example where planning consent has not been obtained for development, the works are not as permitted or where unauthorised works have been carried out to a listed building.
 The Council will seek to work with owners and occupiers to resolve issues that arise, but where necessary a range of options are available to the planning authority, depending on the severity of the case, from taking no formal action, serving an Enforcement Notice and prosecution through the courts.
 The strategy followed by South Lakeland District Council is explained on the council's website.
-The Planning (Listed Buildings and Conservation Areas) Act 1990 provides specific protection for buildings and areas of special architectural and historic interest through powers available to the local planning authority and the Council has the legal power to take action in the following circumstances:
+The Planning (Listed Buildings and Conservation Areas) Act 1990 provides specific protection for buildings and areas of special architectural and historic interest through powers available to the local planning authority.
+Further information is available at Appendix 7.